mikedupi/Hardware_PIC16F18854-Dev-Board/README.md

 # Hardware_PIC16F18854-Dev-Board
-Desgined using KiCAD and designed for production at JLCPCB, with part numbners included from LCSC this board can be dropped into JLC's portal and delivered fully populated.
+Desgined using KiCAD and designed for production at JLCPCB, with part numbers included from LCSC this board can be dropped into JLC's portal and delivered fully populated.